OmnitrixSDC/XLR8-Products/README.md

 An accelerated Back-End API framework for product data, to enhance user experience for the Tetlier e-commerce shop.

 ## Accomplisments
+These were accomplished using 4 AWS instances; 3 t2.micros and 1 Debian. <br />
 - Provided low latency requests (61ms) with 0.0% error rate to deliver a reliable API on the Products Microservice.
 - Stress tested each endpoint of the microservice and achieved 6.5k Requests Per Second with a 0.0% error rate.
 - Used k6 and loader.io to identify bottlenecking.